Questions we answer in this guide:

 3. the minimum investment commitment that may be paid by any one person is 100,000 euros.

 The rules that regulate how you promote your investment opportunity to potential investors are called the 'financial promotion rules'.

 It’s a criminal offence to promote your small business for investment outside the scope of these rules.

-Did you know that no matter how small or new your business is, and regardless of the size of the investment opportunity you’re offering, these strict rules affect how you can tell people about what you’re offering (and what you’d like them to invest)?
+No matter how small or new your business is, and regardless of the size of the investment opportunity you’re offering, these strict rules affect how you can tell people about what you’re offering (and what you’d like them to invest).

 Whether you’re looking for investment from people within your circle of friends and general network, or you’re targeting more sophisticated investors and syndicates, the rules are also the same.

 And these rules affect your investor packs, presentation materials, and any other communications (including emails, telephone calls, meetings, tweets and other social media posts) that you make as part of your fundraising efforts.

 What's the reason for these rules?